 Response: Not accepted.
 This is a new provision.
-For the time being we are mirroring the design of the existing section 10(1)(q), though with higher maximum thresholds for the bursary amount.
+For the time being the design of the existing section 10(1)(q) is mirrored, though with higher maximum thresholds for the bursary amount.
 Extensions of the design - as suggested above - can perhaps be accommodated in future when there is a better sense of the impact of this amendment.